VisionAISynthesis/VisionAISynthesis/README.md

 - 👀 I’m interested in Computer Vision and Artificial Intelligence
 - 🌱 I’m an expert in these topics with more than 20 years of experience
 - 💞️ I’m looking to provide explanations for better understanding of these topics
-- 📫 How to reach me - email - visionmlresearcher@gmail.com
+- 📫 How to reach me - email - visionmlresearcher@gmail.com, twitter/X link - https://x.com/VN_049
 - 😄 Pronouns: He/Him

 <!---